BigDataBiology/macrel/README.md

 Our classifiers seems to be extremely interesting in the execution of the filtering off non-AMP peptides and classifying them into hemolytic or non-hemolytic peptides.
 Also, the models were implemented in the same programming language (R) and used the same set of descriptors, what saved time and memory in the process implemented in FACS.

 As a future update to FACS classifier systems, some efforts recently have being done, in order to achieve a model to classify the biological activity presented by AMPs: anti-bacterial, anti-fungal, anti-viral, anti-HIV and anti-tumor.
 A test was carried out using the same set of descriptors and training with the AMPEP training dataset available [here](doi:10.1038/s41598-018-19752-w).
-This model showed a limited capacity of classification (Figure 18), with a specificity and sensitivity ranging to very low values in some classes and very high values in another.
+The training procedures were same adopted before to both models, testing the random forest (rf) and the oblique random forests with support vector machines (orfsvm) algorithms.
+The model here presented is a result of the 10-cross fold validated random forest training and showed a limited capacity of classification (Figure 18), with a specificity and sensitivity ranging to very low values in some classes.

 ![](https://github.com/celiosantosjr/FACS/blob/master/fig23.png)